 Who Develops Lupus?

-Reviewed by: HU Medical Review Board | Last reviewed: January 2020 | Last updated: February 2021
+Reviewed by: HU Medical Review Board | Last reviewed March 2023

-The Lupus Foundation of America estimates that 1.5 million Americans are living with a form of lupus, and approximately 16,000 are newly diagnosed with the disease each year.
+The Lupus Foundation of America estimates that 1.5 million Americans are living with a form of lupus, and roughly 16,000 are newly diagnosed with the disease each year.
 While doctors believe lupus results from a combination of genetic and environmental factors, the exact cause is not known.1

 Figure 1.
 A graphic illustration of a group of people living with lupus, spanning different ethnicities, ages, and genders.